Wellington Midsummer Fayre 2023

 ABOUT THE MIDSUMMER FAYRE

-The Midsummer Fayre is a fire-eating, foot-tapping, feel-good spectacular that usually takes place annually on the second Saturday in June, 10am – 3pm around Wellington’s Market Square, All Saints Church and Market Hall.
-Organised by Wellington H2A and All Saints Church, it is funded with support from Wellington Town Council and local businesses, and sees thousands of people coming out to enjoy the town.
-With around 40 stalls set up outside the parish church, music and dancing throughout the day and a costumed procession first recorded in 1773, its a day no Wellingtonian should miss.
+The Midsummer Fayre is a foot-tapping, feel-good spectacular that takes place annually on the second Saturday in June, 10am – 3pm around Wellington’s Market Square, All Saints Church and Market Hall.
+Organised by Wellington H2A and All Saints Church, it is funded with support from Wellington Town Partnership and local businesses, and sees thousands of people coming out to enjoy the town.
+With around 40 stalls set up outside the parish church, music and dancing throughout the day and a costumed procession first recorded in 1773, its a day no Wellingtonian should miss!

 BOOKING A STALL